OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 this equivalence problem requires detecting equivalence when the name-strings are different (synonym detection), as well as distinguishing occurrences that only coincidentally have the same name-string (homonym detection).
+We have developed a set of heuristics that scalably address this equivalence problem.

 ## The Open Tree of Life project

 The Open Tree of Life project consists of a set of tools for

 1. synthesizing phylogenetic supertrees from a corpus of phylogenetic tree inputs
    (source trees)
 2. matching groupings in supertrees with higher taxa (such as Mammalia)
 3. supplementing supertrees with taxa obtained only from taxonomy

 The outcome is one or more summary trees combining phylogenetic and